rhauch/debezium-proto/README.md

 Copyright 2014 Red Hat
-Licensed under the Eclipse Public License, Version 1.0.
+Licensed under the Apache License, Version 2.0.

 This is a work in progress.
 Some of the functionality is implemented, but there is still much to do.
 The results of this prototype have been summarized [here](Results).